-Subsidiaries are all entities (including structured entities) over which the group has control.
+Subsidiaries are all entities over which the group has control.
 The group controls an entity when the group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the group.
 They are deconsolidated from the date that control ceases.
+Further information on entities included in the consolidated financial statements is presented in note 8.